SaoshyantOfficial/Digikala-Data-Collector/README.md

 ## Goals

-It is an open source tool and is available to all interested people so they can do their own research or projects with the help of this tool faster and more easily. <br>
+It is an open source tool and is available for all interested people so they can do their own research or projects with the help of this tool faster and easier. <br>
 The use of this tool is free and open, and also developers can upgrade this tool. <br>
 Hoping to influence the progress of the data scientist community. <br>
 Enjoy using this tool <br>